This post might have affiliate links, please check out my full disclosure policy.

 For the cranberry sauce:

-- In a medium sized pot combine all the ingredients and bring to a boil over medium-high heat.
-Stir, lower the heat to a simmer, and cook until the cranberries burst and the mixture thickens, about 10 minutes.
+- In a medium sized pot combine the 16 oz cranberries, 1/2 cup brown sugar, 1 tsp cinnamon, 1 tsp orange zest, and 1/4 cup orange juice.
+Stir then bring to a boil for 2 minutes.
+Lower the heat to a simmer, and cook until the cranberries burst and the mixture thickens, about 10 minutes.
+Mash them up so they are not so lumpy.

 - Remove from heat and allow to cool to room temperature.